 Another great feature is that once you have a design you like, you can easily clone it.
 Just click on the arrow to the right of the image and hit copy to create a new version to work on.
 This is what I do so my blog title graphics look mostly the same.
 Finally, Canva gives you a public profile where you can selectively share your designs.
 (Here’s mine.)

 Cool Features in Canva for Work

-Now, the free version of Canva is more than enough for most people, but Canva for Work has more to offer, especially for brands.
+Now, the free version of Canva is more than enough for most people, but Canva Pro has more to offer, especially for brands.
 For example, you can create a brand palette of colors and then you will automatically have access to pre-colored versions of the most common designs.
 You can also create your own library of custom design templates.

 Canva for Work also allows you to have a team of people working on designs, though there’s an additional cost for this.
 And you can sort your work into multiple folders (there’s a limit in the free account).